simonoxen/plastimatch/doc/sphinx/registration_command_file_reference.rst

      - boolean
      - specify whether or not to equalize intensity histograms before registration
+   * - landmark_stiffness
+     - bspline+any+plastimatch
+     - 1.0
+     - float
+     - Relative contribution of landmark distance in cost function
    * - mattes_fixed_minVal, mattes_fixed_maxVal
      - bspline+any+itk
      - 0